dnsimple/dnsimple-support/content/articles/edns-client-subnet.md

 ---
 title: EDNS Client Subnet support for ALIAS records
 excerpt: What ECS is and how it works.
+meta: This article explains what EDNS Client Subnet (ECS) support is, how it is an option in the Extension Mechanisms for DNS, and how it's configured with an ALIAS record
 categories:
 - DNS
 ---